 Board of Directors

-Florida SEE is governed by a voluntary Board of Directorswhich advise, govern, oversee policy and direction, and assist with the leadership and general promotion of the Florida Society for Ethical Ecotourism so as to support the organization's mission and needs.
+Florida SEE is governed by a voluntary Board of Directors, which advises, governs, oversees policy and direction, and assists with the leadership and general promotion of the Florida Society for Ethical Ecotourism to support the organization's mission and needs.

-If you are interested in joining the Florida SEE Board of Directors, please review their job description below and complete/return the application form to info@floridasee.org
+If you are interested in joining the Florida SEE Board of Directors, please review the job description below and complete/return the application form to info@floridasee.org

 Florida SEE Board of Directors Job Description: click here